The sample complexity of multi-reference alignment: Fundamental limitations

 \subsection{The importance of high frequencies}

-As we will see in the next section, the lower bound $C_d/\SNR^3$ is in fact tight for generic signals.
-In general, the optimal number of samples depend on specific properties of the support of the Fourier transform of the original signal.
-This dependence is often counter-intuitive, as the following example shows.
+As noted above, the sample complexity exhibited by the method of invariants, $1/\SNR^3$, is tight for generic signals.
+For non-generic signals, while the method of invariants still yields optimal results (see~\cite{BanBluPer17}), the precise sample complexity depends on specific properties of the support of the Fourier transform of the original signal.
+As we we illustrate in this section, this dependence is often counter-intuitive.

-Many approaches to the alignment problem implicitly rely on the strategy of first estimating low frequencies of a signal, and then using this initial estimate to estimate higher frequencies (see~\cite{barnett2016rapid}).
+Some approaches to the alignment problem implicitly adopt a strategy of first estimating low frequencies of a signal, and then using this initial estimate to estimate higher frequencies (see~\cite{barnett2016rapid}).
 In other words, these strategies assume that estimating a low-pass version of a signal is no harder than estimating the original signal.
-Surprisingly, this is \emph{not} the case in general: high-frequency information is sometimes necessary to estimate information at lower frequencies.